Signal Intelligence Regiment (KONA): History

-KONA 1 operated in the southern sector of the Russian Front from June 1941 until May 1945, intercepting and evaluating Russian Army, Russian Army Air and the People's Commissariat for Internal Affairs (NKVD) traffic.
-Certain personnel within Kona 1 appeared to have succeeded in reconstructing the detailed Order of Battle of the Russian military, and in predicting the timing and location of Russian offensive before they occurred The results were achieved by close integration of all sources of information as opposed to cryptanalysis of Russian ciphers, although low and medium grade Russian ciphers were read.
+KONA 1 operated in the southern sector of the Eastern Front from June 1941 until May 1945, intercepting and evaluating Red Army, Soviet Air Forces and People's Commissariat for Internal Affairs (NKVD) traffic.
+Certain personnel within KONA 1 appeared to have succeeded in reconstructing the detailed Order of Battle of the Soviet military, and in predicting the timing and location of Soviet offensives before they occurred The results were achieved by close integration of all sources of information as opposed to cryptanalysis of Soviet ciphers, although low and medium grade Soviet ciphers were read.
 The ratio of general evaluation against pure cryptanalysis was about three to one which was due to the following: